nathanlucianortiz/google-doodles/README.md

 Upon clicking on either a past or present calendar date, the application will send the year and month as parameters to the endpoint.
 For example, "https://google-doodles.herokuapp.com/doodles/2022/6" will return all the special days for June 2022.

-The results are then mapped, matching the run_date_array property with the specific date that is picked.
-The matches are then pushed to a new array that is displayed on the righthand side of the calendar.

 In-progess work includes:
 * Styling and CSS
 * Replacing Previous and Next methods with a dropdown select.